coatyio/coaty-js/docs/man/communication-protocol.md

 For publishing messages, subscribing to topics, and for last will messages, Coaty should support any MQTT Quality of Service level: QoS 0, QoS 1, or QoS 2.
-If not specified by a Coaty application, the default QoS level should be 0.
+If not specified by a Coaty application, the default and recommended QoS level should be 0.

 ## Message Topics and Payloads